dorado-ai-devops/devops-ai-lab/README_ENG.md

 # 🧪 devops-ai-lab

-Central repository for simulating modern DevOps environments with integrated artificial intelligence in key CI/CD tasks.
-Includes functional components for log analysis, Helm chart validation, CI/CD pipeline generation, and an API gateway for microservices orchestration.
+Central repository to simulate modern DevOps environments with integrated artificial intelligence in key CI/CD tasks.
+Includes functional components for log analysis, Helm chart validation, CI/CD pipeline generation, and an API gateway for microservice orchestration.

 This environment runs entirely locally using Kubernetes with Kind, Jenkins, ArgoCD, and modular AI microservices.